Advanced KMP: UI Sharing Strategies with Compose Multiplatform

 Conclusion

-There is no “one size fits all”.
-For brownfield apps, the Hybrid Approach minimizes risk.
-For greenfield projects in 2026, the tooling around the All-In Approach is mature enough to be a viable competitor to Flutter, with the added benefit of native performance.
+There’s no “one size fits all”.
+For brownfield (existing) applications, the Hybrid or Selective Compose approach minimizes risk.
+For greenfield (new) projects in 2026, the tools around the All-In approach are mature enough to be a viable competitor to Flutter, with the added benefit of native performance.

 You might also be interested in